lightspin-tech/eks-creation-engine/docs/FAQ.md

 Yes!
 You can continue to use `ekstcl`, `boto3`, the AWS CLI and other methods to interact with your EKS Clusters.
 This may be required for the build out of additional post-hoc infrastructure such as adding Nodegroups or increasing the Nodecount.

 ### 4 - Can I authorized other IAM Users or Roles?
-Such as a federate IAM Role or otherwise into the ClusteR?
+Such as a federate IAM Role or otherwise into the Cluster?

 Yes!
 Use the `--addtl_auth_principals` argument and provide a comma-seperated list of IAM Principal ARNs (Roles & Users) to add to the `system:masters` group within your `kube-config`.